EU-OSHA/oira.documentation/docs/install/manual.rst

          <db:session engine="session" />
      </configure>

-Make sure The ``url`` parameter is correct for the database you want to use.
+Make sure the ``url`` parameter is correct for the database you want to use.
 It uses the standard SQLAlchemy connection URI format.

-To setup the database you must run buildout and run the database initialisation command::
+To set up the database you must run buildout and run the database initialisation command::

     $ bin/buildout